 View Online | Printer Friendly Version of Entire Story

 Chapter 14: Treacherous Waters

-James quickly apparated to his flat as soon as he was within apparating distance in St. Mungo's.
-He apparated directly into it, and once he was inside, he took care of the immediate necessary things first.
+James quickly apparated to his flat as soon as he was within the apparating boundaries at St. Mungo's.
+He apparated directly into his flat, and once he was inside, he took care of the immediate, necessary things first.
 He tapped his wand against his wrist and healed the damage he had caused with the glass.
-He actually gave a grunt of frustration when the blood and broken patched itself up and he could once again see the red scar in the shape of a lightning bolt on his wrist, now gleaming bright red and oozing blood from the damage he had done.
+He actually gave a grunt of frustration when the blood and broken skin patched itself up and he could once again see the red scar in the shape of a lightning bolt on his wrist, now gleaming bright red and oozing blood from the damage he had done.

-After it had healed, seeing the lightning bolt once more only fueled his anger once more.
-In an act of hopeless anger and desperation, he shouted loudly and picked up the thing nearest to him, a vase for show with an arrangement of flowers, and he hurtled it across the room with a roar.
+After it had healed, seeing the lightning bolt once more only fueled his anger.
+In an act of hopeless anger and desperation, he shouted loudly and picked up the thing nearest to him, a vase with an arrangement of flowers, and he hurtled it across the room with a roar.
 It smashed against the wall and shattered into tiny pieces, glass and flowers flying about in all directions, water leaking down the white walls.

 “James?!”
 Norah gave a call from further inside the flat, clearly startled by his outburst.
 She suddenly came scampering out around a corner and peered into the living room where she saw James throwing things in complete rage and shouting at the top of his lungs.

 She gasped in surprise at the sight of him.
 She had seen him angry before but never like this.
 What on earth had happened?